List of Food Wars!: Shokugeki no Soma characters: Mana Nakiri

 The mother of Erina, the daughter of Senzaemon, the second wife of Azami and sister of Soe.
-She is the Bookmaster of World Gourmet Organization.
+She is the Bookmaster of the World Gourmet Organization.
 Her daughter, Erina, holds a larger grudge towards her mother than her previous fear of her father, as Mana's departure caused Azami's madness and thus, Erina's torturous "training" in the first place.
 When being informed of Soma's existence as Joichiro's son from Anne, Mana is interested to see his true potential during BLUE.

-Like Erina, Mana was also possessor the God Tongue, but she became unable to enjoy food because she could taste imperfections in every single one of them in the few years after giving birth to Erina when her daughter was still young.
-This caused to despair and lose all hope in food and as a result, she left the Nakiri family.
-Currently Mana is being fed intravenously.
-After the BLUE, she was the one who discovered Asahi being Azami's illegitimate son, and Azami himself willingly took a responsibility to watch over him.
-As Erina wants to pardon her father and her half-brother into the main family, Mana felt a same thing as her daughter, feeling that the main family of Nakiri members shall be loners no more.

 Tamako Yukihira

 The mother of Soma, and the wife of Joichiro.
 She first met Joichiro Saiba and helped him recover from his taxing experiences at Totsuki.
 After they marry, they conceive a son, Soma.
-Despite being revealed to be an awful chef, she was loved and highly respected by many customers of her home diner ever when she was a yankee back in her high school day, and failure was the key to her success as with her husband Joichiro, influencing their son Soma.
-The only specialty she succeeded at was a fried rice-based cuisine.
-Sometime when Joichiro was in the middle of business trip in America, Tamako died by an incurable heart defect that caused a heart attack, leaving Joichiro no choice but to stay in Japan to watch over Soma until he grew up.
-Her son, Soma carries her will after her passing.
-She is survived by her father Kazusato, the retired original owner of Yukihira Diner.
-The last meal she and Soma made was a pilaf fried rice, which is later used in the present day during the BLUE tournament by Soma to undo the God's Tongue curse within one of the Nakiri family members.
-Two years later after the BLUE with Soma still overseas, Erina and Hisako are right on time to ask Joichiro who Tamako was, whereas Mana and Azami overhear it as well at the same time to reveal whom Asahi truly was.
+Despite being revealed to be an awful chef, she was loved and highly respected by many customers of her home diner even when she was a yankee back in her high school days, and failure was the key to her success as with her husband Joichiro, influencing their son Soma.
+The only specialty she succeeded at was fried rice-based cuisine.